atlan-antillia/Hippocampus-Image-Dataset/README.md

 <br>
 <br>

-You can download this dataset from the google drive
+You can download the latest dataset from the google drive
 <a href="https://drive.google.com/file/d/1FAgeAlwvzCscZVvAovqpsTQdum90_7y-/view?usp=sharing">
 Hippocampus-ImageMask-Dataset.zip</a>